BOPIS: Buy Online Pick Up In Store

 What BOPIS means for businesses

-Offering the BOPIS option can help ecommerce businesses succeed this 2020 holiday season.
+Offering the BOPIS ecommerce can help businesses succeed this 2020 holiday season.
 For one thing, it helps to eliminate ecommerce retail friction.
 When customers pick up their orders instead of shipping the order to their houses, businesses avoid shipping issues, like products getting lost, damaged or delivered to the wrong address.

 Since we’re expecting to see a huge increase in ecommerce holiday sales this year due to COVID-19, businesses can expect to see an increase in online conversions.
 Plus, when more people pick up in store, businesses don’t need to worry about shipping costs.